afperezm/sim-asr/README.md

 # Automatic Speech Recognition of Colombian Dialects

-This repository contains code and scripts to train Mozilla's DeepSpeech ASR models using two different datasets of Latin American Spanish:
+This repository contains code and scripts to train Mozilla's DeepSpeech ASR models using three different datasets of Latin American Spanish:

 - The first one is a 20 hours dataset of CrowdSourced Latin American Spanish [1] that contains six different dialectal